 WAN Restoral: When configured for WAN restoral, two Routers are linked by primary and secondary WAN circuits.
-Both circuits must be running the same Data Link protocol-either PPP or SLP.
 Routing of Network layer protocols must not be configured on the secondary WAN circuit.
 On detection of primary link failure, the Routers substitute the secondary WAN circuit.
 Since WAN restoral is handled at the Data Link layer, there is no impact to the routing table.

-Routers with multiple serial lines support V.25 bis for dial backup.
+Routers with multiple serial lines support V.25 bis or DTR dialing for dial backup.
 Dial backup instructs the secondary serial line to automatically set up a dialup connection to the remote site when the primary line connection is lost.
-Dial backup is supported on PPP and Proteon Serial Line data links.
-The RouteAbout Access EI and the RouteAbout Central EI can automatically establish a PPP over ISDN connection to the destination router when the PPP over serial line circuit fails.
+Dial backup is supported on PPP data links.

+The RouteAbout Access EI, the RouteAbout Central EI, and the RouteAbout Central EP can automatically establish a PPP over ISDN connection to the destination router when the PPP over serial line circuit fails.

 WAN Rerouting: To support WAN rerouting, the secondary WAN circuit is connected to the same router as the primary circuit or to a third router.
-The primary and secondary WAN circuits can run different Data Link protocols-either PPP or SLP.
-(For Frame Relay, PPP must be used.)
 Routing of a Network layer protocol must be configured on the secondary WAN circuit.
 The routing tables are updated after WAN rerouting takes place because the changes occur at the Network layer.
 The WAN rerouting configurations shown in Table 5 are supported.
+In this table, the acronym POTS, Plain Old Telephone Service, refers to V.25 bis or DTR dialing modems.